Thanks for a great event in 2018, we hope to do it all again in 2019!

 Yes you are reading this correctly, INDY Baby!
-MORPCA is finalizing plans for its exclusive 3-day PCA HPDE weekend event at the world famous Brickyard, the only such PCA HPDE event at the Brickyard in 2018.
+MORPCA is finalizing plans for its exclusive 3-day PCA HPDE weekend event at the world famous Brickyard, the only such PCA HPDE event at the Brickyard in 2019.
 We will be running the Indy road course, crossing the start finish Brickyard strip on the main straight.
-We will offer a modified Indy GP road course to mix it up a bit (F1 Loop – 5A).
+We may offer a modified Indy GP road course to mix it up a bit (F1 Loop – 5A).

 This will be a Fully Instructed HPDE.
 Registrants will have to meet minimum* Beginner HPDE experience requirements (that being at least one other HPDE event at one other track).
 If new to HPDE, MORPCA is offering opportunities to get that minimum experience in before Indy.
 Check out MORPCA’s other HPDE events for first times on Club Registration.

 Registration will open to all in the Spring.
 There is no PCA membership or Porsche only requirements, but all cars regardless of make, need to pass MORPCA Tech Requirements for safety.

 Event Organizers are looking at 3 to 4 on track sessions per run group each day with a session blocked out for 20-25-minutes inclusive of on track time, pit out and pit in time, which should be sufficient for most drivers to receive 10 or more at speed laps per session.
 All subject to track operations, weather conditions, and pit out / pit in times.

 We are finalizing plans to designated 1 of the 3 advanced solo run groups (AIx) as a Vintage/Instructor (VI) run group and will be limiting hp of cars assigned to that Advanced Solo expanded passing run group.
 So if you have a Vintage HPDE capable car you would like to DE @ the Brickyard in, sign up now!

 Dan Clarke – PRO COACHING